MarkovYu/Python_For_Psychologists_24/_sources/index.md

 ## Acknowledgements

-This course was initially composed and designed by [Peer Herholz](https://github.com/PeerHerholz) and adapted by [Aylin Kallmayer](https://aylinkallmayer.com/) and teached to you this spring by [Yury Markov](https://www.y-markov.com/).
+This course was initially composed and designed by [Peer Herholz](https://github.com/PeerHerholz) and adapted by [Aylin Kallmayer](https://aylinkallmayer.com/) and teached to you this winter by [Yury Markov](https://www.y-markov.com/).

 Peer Herholz' work on and ability to compile this course was enabled through training received at the [Montreal Neurological Institute](https://www.mcgill.ca/neuro/), specifically the [NeuroDataScience - ORIGAMI lab](https://neurodatascience.github.io/) supported by funding from the Canada First Research Excellence Fund, awarded to McGill University for the [Healthy Brains for Healthy Lives initiative](https://www.mcgill.ca/hbhl/), the [National Institutes of Health (NIH)](https://www.nih.gov/) [NIH-NIBIB P41 EB019936 (ReproNim)](https://www.repronim.org/), the [National Institute Of Mental Health](https://www.nimh.nih.gov/) of the NIH under Award  Number [R01MH096906 (Neurosynth)](https://www.neurosynth.org/), a [research scholar award from Brain Canada, in partnership with Health Canada, for the Canadian Open Neuroscience Platform initiative](https://conp.ca/), as well as an [Excellence Scholarship from Unifying Neuroscience and Artificial Intelligence - Québec](https://sites.google.com/view/unique-neuro-ai).